HugoMartel/CGDI-Voxel-Raycasting/README.md

-# CGDI Iris Project
+# CGDI Voxel Raycasting

-Description
+Project for the CGDI course at ENS de Lyon.

 ## Building